julgitt/Library-Management-System/README.md

 LIBRARY MANAGEMENT SYSTEM
 ___

 A window application that allows you to manage the library database.

-It will include such functionalities as:
+It includes such functionalities as:
 - adding and deleting books, library users and book borrowings
 - creating a bill if the user does not respect the deadline for returning the book.